HDdev8/library-project/README.md

 **Tech used:** HTML, CSS, JavaScript

 Library entries (Books) are created by submitting form values.
 Books are created using a constructor function.
-Each entry is added to a library array.
+Each entry is added to the library array.
 I use CSS Grid for the layout.
 Each entry's card can be toggled "Have Read" or "Have Not Read," which also changes the entry's value within the library array.

 ## Lessons Learned: